Possess Prohibited Drug

 Upon conviction, you are liable to imprisonment for up to 2 years.
 However, the maximum penalty is for the most serious offender and usually reserved for someone who also has a past criminal history.
 For the full range of penalties that can be imposed for Possess Prohibited Drug, see our Sentencing Options page.

-A section 10 is not always appropriate or attainable even if an offender has no prior criminal history.
-This is because a magistrate is required to take into account the following factors when considering sentencing an offender under section 10:
+However, this sentencing option is not always appropriate or attainable even if an offender has no prior criminal history.
+This is because a magistrate is required to take into account the following factors when considering sentencing an offender without recording a conviction:

 - The person’s character, antecedents, age, health and mental condition;